 Pat Flynn: That’s so cool.
 What was it like for you to build something online, and actually start to see some income coming from the thing that you created online, when you had normally been used to making money through these seasonal jobs?

 Alex Jimenez: It was so exciting, and it was just fun, and it still is fun.
 I don’t even know how to explain.
 It really was such a whirlwind.
 It was cool to see the opportunities.
-Again, I don’t think I quite understood the possibility behind it.
-I kind of thought, “Man, if I can make enough money, a couple of hundred dollars a week or something where I could just cover the cost of my travel.”
+Again, i don’t think I quite understood the possibility behind it.
+I kind of thought, “Man, if I can make enough money, a couple of hundred dollars a week or something where I could just cover the cost of my trial.”
 And even then, I don’t think my plan was really that broken down.
 It was just cool, and I was excited by it happening.